xyflow/react-flow-docs/docs/api/react-flow-provider.md

 }
 ```

-It is used in the [provider example](/docs/examples/misc/provider/).
+This component gets used in the [ReactFlowProvider example](/docs/examples/misc/provider/).